HorizenOfficial/developer-horizen-global/docs/introduction/Car-registry-tutorial.rst

 Car Registry Tutorial
 ====================================

-Car Registry App high-level overview
+Car Registry App High-Level Overview
 ####################################

 The Car Registry app is an example of a sidechain that implements specific custom data and logic.
 The purpose of the application is to provide a simplified service that keeps records of existing cars and their owners.
 It is simplified as sidechain users will be able to register cars by merely paying a transaction fee.
 In contrast, in a real-world scenario, the ability to create a car will be bound by the presentation of a certificate signed by the Department of Motor Vehicles or analogous authority, or some other consensus mechanism that guarantees that the car exists in the real world and it’s owned by a user with a given public key.